Meniscus Tear Causes

 These types of tears generally affect athletes or those under 40 years of age.
 A medial meniscus tear will frequently occur along with other injuries such as an MCL and/or ACL tear.
 A combined knee injury is usually seen in contact sports when an athlete gets hit on the outside of a bent knee.
 A lateral meniscus tear will result more often from a knee that is bent (flexed) excessively and experiences full weight bearing, while the thighbone is turning outward; seen in sports such as skiing.

 Normal wear and tear on the knee tissue can also lead to osteoarthritis.
-If osteoarthritis sets in, the body releases a chemical substances are released in the joint cavity which further breakdown the and weaken the tissue.
+If osteoarthritis sets in, the body releases a chemical substances in the joint cavity which further breakdown and weaken soft tissue, including the meniscus.

-An abnormally shaped meniscus in the knee is referred to as a discoid meniscus.
-The misshapen menisci happens as a baby still in the womb, the menisci are flat and disc shaped rather than crescent shaped wedges.
-A discoid meniscus is at a greater risk of tearing than a regular shaped meniscus.
+A discoid meniscus is known as an abnormally shaped meniscus in the knee.
+The misshapen meniscus occurs during formation - in the fetal stage of growth.
+If you have a discoid meniscus, you will find that the menisci are flat and disc shaped rather than crescent shaped wedges.
+Due to its shape, a discoid meniscus is at a greater risk of tearing than a regular shaped meniscus.

 There are three types of discoid menisci: